-Skip the “Dear Sir or Madam” and zero in on exactly how you’re going to solve whatever problems the hiring company has.
+Skip the “Dear Sir or Madam” in your cover letter and zero in on exactly how you’re going to solve whatever problems the hiring company has.

 Do hiring professionals even read cover letters for senior candidates anymore?
 Some say yes; some say no, they don’t bother unless the resume in question has grabbed their attention.

 The simple answer is that you should assume your resume will merit a look at your cover letter ; always include one (either as a separate document or an e-mail that acts as one); and make it exceptional, so you stand out from the crowd.
 Ladders talked to hiring and career management professionals to find out exactly how a good cover letter is laid out and what it contains.